collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 ![node-client](../assets/tutorials/node-clients/node-client.png)

-Now that everything is setup and ready, let's write the code needed so our node client react to the instructions from the controller and play some sound.
+Now that everything is setup and ready, let's write the code needed so our node clients react to the instructions from the controller and play some sound.

-First, let's thus create our "thing" state and initialize its `id` field with the idea of the _soundworks_ client.
+First, let's thus create our "thing" state and initialize its `id` field with the id of the _soundworks_ client.
 Open the `src/clients/thing/index.js` file and add the following snippet:

 ```js
 await client.start();